kristopolous/cs-button-announcer/README.md

+# CS Button Announcer (I guess?)

+Naming is hard.
+Let's go with that.

 This software monitors a web page for a local makerspace I'm part of and then sends out an email when it changes to saying it's open.
 That's about it.
 The python program is at least 70% chatgpt.
 The animal-say is something I developed for a pentium-90 hobbyist project a few years ago because cowsay was slow on it ( I mean like, multiple seconds ).
 So I use the magic of /usr/games/fortune twice!
-Once for the out of date, hopefully not insensitive quote, and once again for the whimsical ascii art character who is saaying it.
+Once for the out of date, hopefully not insensitive quote, and once again for the whimsical ascii art character who is saying it.

 ### caveats and more!